drashland/website-v2/docs/rhum/v2.x/1_getting_started/4_migration_guide_to_v2.md

 # Migration Guide to v2

+_Note: This migration guide is for Deno users using Rhum v1 and wanting to migrate to Rhum v2.
+Rhum v1 was not released in the Node ecosystem._

 Below are sections pertaining to parts of Rhum that have changed.
 There are example code blocks highlighted similarly to Git diffs.
 The `-` red lines are what was removed and the `+` green lines are what was added.
 The `+` green lines